yersel500/yersel500/README.md

 ## About me

 I'm Yersel Hurtado.
 A Full-Stack Developer student on Microverse.
-My last job was as a project manager, it gave me a lot of experience of leading teams :stuck_out_tongue: and :coffee: lover.
+My last job was as a project manager, it gave me a lot of experience of leading teams :muscle:

 I ocassionally blog and tweet about Javascript.